 - Applications for donated computers under section 21 of this policy may be submitted using the online computer donation application form.

-- Only the Assistant Vice-Chancellor (Student and Information Services) has authority to waive or vary the provisions of this policy in individual cases.
+- Only the Chief Information Officer has authority to waive or vary the provisions of this policy in individual cases.